codingfriend1/vue-static/README.md

 }
 ```

-## Building your own themes
+## Building your own theme

-If you wish to customize your own theme, create a new folder within the `themes` folder.
-This new theme folder must contain 2 files:
+If you wish to customize your theme, modify the `theme` folder.
+It must contain 2 files:

 #### Required Files